MrMarlin/MensaBot/README.md

 # MensaBot
-Telegram Polling Bot for Food decisions
+Telegram Polling Bot for Food decisions at HSR Rapperswil

 <h1>Description</h1>
 This bot fetches the daily menus for the 'Mensa' and 'Forschungszentrum' at